mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 permalink: "/load-test-wrapup/"
 ---

-For the past three months, I performed various load tests on Sia and published a report after each to describe the results.
-I completed my test plan, but now I'd like to look back on the tests at a high level to share what I learned about Sia and how to test it.
+For the past three months, I performed a series of load tests on Sia.
+I published reports to describe each test individually, but now I'd like to look back on the tests at a high level to share what I learned about Sia and how the community can better measure its performance.

 ## Result summary